silvershop/silvershop-stock/README.md

 * Allow prioritizing of warehouses within each product (i.e use warehouse X for before warehouse Y) This should use a sortable grid field based on the `ProductWarehoueStock`.

-* Move 'unlimited stock' to a checkbox rather than -1.